 Abstract

-This paper questions the precept that has long plagued discussions on controller freezeouts and other related party transactions and proposes a refined precept that underpins the optional private solution of 2014 Kahn v.
+This paper questions the precept that has long plagued discussions on controller freezeouts and other related party transactions and proposes a new precept, which underpins the optional private solution of 2014 Kahn v.
 M & F Worldwide Corp.
 (MFW).
-Moreover, this private solution has the added benefit of making MFW fit to go global.
+Moreover, this private solution makes MFW fit to go global.
 First, from a social welfare standpoint, precise price determinations of related party transactions are not critical.
-Rather, what is critical is price determinations that do not systematically skew.
+Rather, unskewed price determinations are critical.
 This is because consequential related party transactions involve monopolies, monopsonies, or bilateral monopolies.
 Obviously, controller freezeouts are bilateral monopolies.
 MFW converts entire fairness review to business judgment review when a controller freezeout is preconditioned upfront on dual special committee and a majority of the minority approval.
-This is justifiable since, notwithstanding the bilateral monopoly nature of controller freezeouts, generally negotiations under MFW produce unskewed outcomes similar to competitive markets.
-A zero-sum aspect of price determinations of controller freezeouts strengthens the justification of MFW’s optional private solution.
+Notwithstanding their bilateral monopoly nature, generally negotiations under MFW produce unskewed outcomes similar to competitive markets.
+This, as well as a zero-sum aspect of price determinations, justify MFW’s private solution.
 MFW also covers other controller related party transactions and is likely to produce unskewed results.
-Last but not least, the new insight will also guide the future course of Delaware’s jurisprudence beyond MFW.
+Last but not least, the new insight will also guide the future course of Delaware’s jurisprudence.

-Second, in addition to its efficiency, MFW’s private solution is simple and broad enough to make ex post judicial policing of control transactions capable of displacing mandatory bid rule (MBR).
+Second, Delaware is in a global regulatory competition with mandatory bid rule (MBR) under the Takeover Directive and its close relatives.
 MBR has two principal functions: (i) to prevent both structural and substantive coercive control share accumulations and (ii) to frustrate sales of control blocks that may result in greater exploitation of private benefits of control.
-In Delaware, Unocal and Revlon, which regulate director conduct, mask the full powers of MFW, which regulates controllers.
-Unleashing these powers, MFW can singlehandedly address both the coercion and private benefit issues without MBR’s downside of frustrating efficiency-enhancing control changes.
-Holdouts are another issue of MBR.
-Outside the United States, specialized local courts should be able to adequately enforce MFW’s ex post policing of control transactions and replace MBR.
-Unlike Unocal and Revlon, MFW is more rule-like.
-Its judicial enforcement does not involve preliminary injunctions and other anticipatory adjudications that make judicial policing particularly challenging.
-In short, MFW is equipped to replace MBR since it can police control transactions outside the United States no less broadly and efficiently than MBR and with sufficient simplicity for specialized judiciaries outside of the United States.
+MBR’s ex ante approach makes its application predictable and less expensive.
+These features make MBR attractive in non-US jurisdictions with judiciaries not as experienced as that of Delaware.
+However, MBR pressures third party bidders to pay prices skewed to be higher than fair market prices.
+Holdouts are a major issue.
+The restriction on sales of control blocks prevents many efficiency enhancing transactions.
+Surprisingly, MFW can singlehandedly address both the coercion and private benefit issues without frustrating efficiency-enhancing control changes.
+MFW is more rule-like and its judicial enforcement does not involve preliminary injunctions and other anticipatory adjudications that make judicial policing challenging.
+Specialized local courts can handle MFW sufficiently well to replace MBR.
 MFW’s globalization into Europe and beyond, including Asia, is eminently sensible and promising.
 Globalization is MFW’s future.